ftTower/Piscine-Cybersecurity/Stockholm/readme.md

     ```
 ![Stockholm](https://github.com/ftTower/Piscine-Cybersecurity/blob/main/.assets/Stockholm/reverse.png)

-> **Note:** The `--reverse` option is included for educational and security training purposes.
+> **Note:** The `make reverse` option is included for educational and security training purposes.
 It uses the `filekey.key` generated and stored during encryption.
 In a real ransomware attack, the decryption key would typically be deleted or withheld, making recovery without the key impossible.

 ![Stockholm](https://github.com/ftTower/Piscine-Cybersecurity/blob/main/.assets/Stockholm/files_content.png)